Building LGBTQ+ Communities in Germany and the United States: Past, Present, and Future

 Three perspectives will structure the over-arching program.
 The first focus will be on the past—on the history and memory of the community.
 The second will be on the current situation and challenges facing the community.
 The third will look to the future, outlining an agenda for action and how advances can be defended from potential backlash.

-The program will build and deepen relationships between LGBTQ+ community representatives from Germany and the United States; increase understanding of shared struggles and successes in the past, present, and future; and foster expertise on LGBTQ+ issues in the Transatlantic context, generating innovative cross-cultural results with great public and policy impact.
+The program will build and deepen relationships between LGBTQ+ community representatives from Germany and the United States; increase understanding of shared struggles and successes in the past, present, and future; and foster expertise on LGBTQ+ issues in the transatlantic context, generating innovative cross-cultural results with great public and policy impact.

-Participants will be selected from all corners of the diverse LGBTQ+ community and AGI is particularly keen to select individuals from a variety of age groups also to foster inter-generational learning.
+Participants will be selected from all corners of the diverse LGBTQ+ community and AGI is particularly keen to select individuals from a variety of age groups to foster inter-generational learning.
 Not only will participants increase their knowledge base, leadership skills, and professional networks, but a series of deliverables—articles, podcasts, story boards, and policy briefs will be produced and widely disseminated in both countries and beyond.
 Selected participants are required to take part and actively engage in all scheduled events and deliverables.
 They must receive approval from their employer to take time off in order to participate in the in-person study tours in the United States and Germany.

 Application